Jack.org and Born This Way Foundation Celebrate Be There Certificate During Lady Gaga's The Chromatica Ball Summer Stadium Tour Stop in Toronto

-TORONTO, Aug.
-08, 2022 (GLOBE NEWSWIRE) -- Jack.org and Born This Way Foundation met in Toronto to celebrate the Be There Certificate's positive impact on youth mental health since its launch in early March of this year.
+Toronto, Aug.
+08, 2022 (GLOBE NEWSWIRE) -- Toronto, Ontario (August 8, 2022) — Jack.org and Born This Way Foundation met in Toronto to celebrate the Be There Certificate's positive impact on youth mental health since its launch in early March of this year.
 The meeting brought together staff and youth from both organizations, including a pledge from Big Brothers Big Sisters of Canada and Big Brothers Big Sisters of America to support the Be There Certificate and promotion of the certificate at Lady Gaga’s Chromatica Ball Summer Stadium tour stop in Toronto.

 The Be There Certificate is a free, self-paced, interactive online mental health course designed to increase mental health literacy and provide youth with the knowledge, skills, and confidence needed to safely support anyone who may be struggling with their mental health.
 Since its launch, over 8,000 people have completed the Be There Certificate, available globally in English, French, and Spanish.